Yaashia-G/Yaashia-G.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I presented my work on Hypersample Model Predictive Control at the American Control Conference, Toronto in the form of a Rapid-Interactive session!
+I presented my work on Hypersampled Model Predictive Control at the American Control Conference, Toronto in the form of a Rapid-Interactive session!